 The program does not fund new construction, additions, work on additions that are not historic, acquisitions, landscaping, fencing, site improvements or interior work (unless related to structural stabilization).

 Funding is available through a competitive application process every 12 months.
 Applications are available online, at the city Historic Preservation Office or by mail.
 Additionally, historic preservation staff can provide assistance in developing an appropriate scope of work and completing the application form.
-Applicants are required to meet with the Exterior Rehabilitation grants manager 30 to 180 days prior to the application deadline in order to be eligible to receive funding.
-Beginning in August 2013 appointments will be made available to meet this requirement.
-The deadline for this meeting to take place is Friday, December 27, 2013.
+Applicants are required to meet with the Exterior Rehabilitation grants manager 30 to 60 days prior to the application deadline in order to be eligible to receive funding.
+The deadline for this meeting to take place is Friday, January 31, 2014.
+Beginning in December 2013 the Office will schedule appointments for January to meet this requirement.
+A list of individuals interested in meeting with staff regarding the Exterior Rehabilitation Program is being compiled by the Office.
+Please contact the Office at 602-261-8699 to request an appointment call.

 Meeting Historic Design Guidelines